privacycg/CHIPS/README.md

 #### Extension pages

-When extension pages can load subresources from other sites, the partition key used to determine which `Partitioned` cookies should be included in requests should be the scheme and domain of the topmost-level frame which is *not* an extension URL.
+When extension pages load subresources from other sites, the partition key used to determine which `Partitioned` cookies should be included in requests must be the site of the topmost-level frame which is *not* an extension URL.
-If a subresource request is from the extension page's top-level frame, then the partition key is the scheme and domain of the site of the subresource URL.
+If a subresource request is from the extension page's top-level frame, then the partition key is the site of the subresource URL.

 #### Background contexts